Orange-OpenSource/hurl/docs/manual/hurl.md

 ### --test {#test}

-Activate test mode: the HTTP response is not outputted anymore, progress is reported for each Hurl file tested and a text summary is displayed when all files have been run.
+Activate test mode: with this, the HTTP response is not outputted anymore, progress is reported for each Hurl file tested, and a text summary is displayed when all files have been run.

 ### --to-entry <entry-number> {#to-entry}